 Gord has extensive board experience, having served as the vice-chair of the Saskatchewan Liquor and Gaming Licensing Commission, a member of the Saskatchewan Executive Council for six years and the chairperson of the Prince Albert Parkland Health Region for four years, beginning in 2009.

 In addition to pursuing ongoing director and adjudication training, Gord has completed his certificate in adjudication for administrative agencies, boards and tribunals from the Osgoode Hall Law School of York University and has received his professional director designation from the Johnson Shoyama Graduate School of Public Policy.

 Garry Hamblin was appointed the WCB worker representative in 2015.
-Garry has a Canadian Insurance Professional designation and worked for 27 years at Saskatchewan Government Insurance (SGI).
+Garry, who is from Saskatoon, has a Canadian Insurance Professional designation and worked for 27 years at Saskatchewan Government Insurance (SGI).
 Over the course of his career, Garry participated in hundreds of mediations and appeals within SGI’s no-fault system.
-He has brought to the board his strong knowledge of the insurance industry and his experience in helping people to access benefit entitlements and understand legislation and policy surrounding their unique situations.
+He has brought to the board his extensive knowledge of the insurance industry and his experience in helping people to access benefit entitlements, as well as understand legislation and policy relevant to their unique situations.

 He is a past president of the Canadian Office and Professional Employees Union, Local 397 and is a board member of Conflict Resolution Saskatchewan Inc. Garry received his certificate in adjudication for administrative agencies, boards and tribunals from the Osgoode Hall Law School of York University in 2016 and in 2017 he completed the ICD – Rotman Directors Education Program.
 He continues to pursue ongoing governance and adjudication training.